Atlantichan/PCVD-A-Dataset-of-Point-Cloud-Video-for-Dynamic-Human-Interaction/README.md

 The full dataset will be made publicly available after the paper is accepted.
 Please check back later for access to the complete dataset.
 For now, we provide a subset of the data for review and reproducibility purposes.

+## License

+This project is licensed under the GNU General Public License v2 - see the [LICENSE](LICENSE) file for details.